 Nationally Recognized Leaders Among Auto Dealer Fraud Attorneys

 Our law firm has decades of experience and proven results representing victims of car dealer fraud.
 We know the tricks and scams used by car dealers.
-We carefully screen our clients and devote the time, resources, and energy to maximize your recovery for upset, distress and financial harm caused by auto dealer fraud.
+We carefully screen our clients and devote the time, resources, and energy to maximize your recovery for upset, distress, and financial harm caused by auto dealer fraud.
 Because of our focused attention, we can only accept a limited number of open cases.
 Please contact us for a Free Case Review.

 Auto dealer fraud is rampant in the sale of used and new vehicles.
 New and used vehicle dealers have many methods to lie, cheat, or steal from you.
 All of these schemes have one purpose–to hide from you the truth about what you are buying.
 Many times it has something to do with concealing an unsavory history of the vehicle.

-Under Oklahoma law “fraud is a generic term embracing the multifarious means which human ingenuity can devise so one can get advantage over another by false suggestion or suppression of the truth.”
+Under Oklahoma law “fraud is a generic term embracing the multifarious means which human ingenuity can devise so one can get the advantage over another by false suggestion or suppression of the truth.”
 Another way of saying this is that fraud is limited only by the creativity of the liar.
 Here are just a few examples of car dealer fraud:

-• selling a used car as a “new” car; • selling a previously wrecked or damaged car without telling you; • selling a “lemon” law buy-back without disclosure to you; • selling you a vehicle with rebuilt or salvage title without upfront disclosure; • odometer tampering or rollback; • “power-booking”—informing the lender or finance company that the vehicle is loaded with expensive options it does not have in order to get you financed on an overpriced vehicle; • theft of your trade-in vehicle or down payment, often using a “Conditional Delivery Agreement” or “Spot Delivery Agreement”; • creating and submitting credit applications in the customer's name with inflated or false income amounts and sources; • jacking up the interest rate charged by a third party lender and pocketing the difference for more profit; • “payment packing” by getting you to commit to a monthly payment and then packing in high-profit low-value add-ons such as GAP, ETCH, rust inhibitor; • false advertising and bait-and-switch deception; • failing to pay off your trade-in vehicle leaving you with two loans.; • title skipping and title laundering; • Yo-Yo delivery—dealer sells your trade in vehicle and then demands that you return the vehicle you purchased, leaving you stranded on foot.
+• selling a used car as a “new” car; • selling a previously wrecked or damaged car without telling you; • selling a “lemon” law buy-back without disclosure to you; • selling you a vehicle with rebuilt or salvage title without upfront disclosure; • odometer tampering or rollback; • “power-booking”—informing the lender or finance company that the vehicle is loaded with expensive options it does not have in order to get you financed on an overpriced vehicle; • theft of your trade-in vehicle or down payment, often using a “Conditional Delivery Agreement” or “Spot Delivery Agreement”; • creating and submitting credit applications in the customer's name with inflated or false income amounts and sources; • jacking up the interest rate charged by a third party lender and pocketing the difference for more profit; • “payment packing” by getting you to commit to a monthly payment and then packing in high-profit low-value add-ons such as GAP, ETCH, rust inhibitor; • false advertising and bait-and-switch deception; • failing to pay off your trade-in vehicle leaving you with two loans.; • title skipping and title laundering; • Yo-Yo delivery—dealer sells your trade-in vehicle and then demands that you return the vehicle you purchased, leaving you stranded on foot.

-Did I Buy a Lemon or an Undisclosed Previously Wrecked Vehicle?
+Did I Buy a Lemon or An Undisclosed Previously Wrecked Vehicle?

 Many buyers of used vehicles immediately assume the dealer sold them a “lemon” when they drive off the lot and shortly thereafter begin to have problems.
 Oklahoma, unfortunately, is prime territory for dealers to sell vehicles that were declared lemons in other states without disclosing that fact when they resell them to Oklahoma consumers.
 We call this lemon laundering and it is a form of car dealer fraud.

-More often consumers think their recently purchased used vehicle is a “lemon,” but it actually has been wrecked or has other hidden defects.
+More often consumers think their recently purchased used vehicle is a “lemon,” but it has been wrecked or has other hidden defects.
 If your vehicle has been wrecked or flooded, it may be unsafe to drive.
-Some insurance companies, auto salvage brokers, and auto wholesalers intentionally hide frame damage, salvage title history or other serious problems.
+Some insurance companies, auto salvage brokers, and auto wholesalers intentionally hide frame damage, salvage title history, or other serious problems.
 These junk vehicles are cosmetically repaired and resold, usually out of state, through auto auctions.
 If your vehicle has been wrecked before, the car maker's safety protections may fail in a collision.
 Your warranty may even be void.

 Was My Vehicle Wrecked Before I Bought It?

 Check your vehicle for telltale signs of wreck damage.
 Look in the glove box for any records or receipts for repair.
 Look for chalk marks on parts inside the engine compartment and underneath the vehicle.
 Look at bolts and nuts on the vehicle and see if it appears they have been worked on with a wrench; see if the paint on the bolts has been scraped or scuffed.
-Check the doorframes and inside the engine compartment for replacement wiring, taped wiring, warning or informational labels or paint overspray after the vehicle left the factory.
+Check the doorframes and inside the engine compartment for replacement wiring, taped wiring, warning or informational labels, or paint overspray after the vehicle left the factory.
 Check rubber gaskets for paint overspray.
 Look for misaligned body parts in the doors, fenders, hood, and trunk.
 Look for paint imperfections or waves in the sheet metal.
 If you can, get a look underneath the vehicle for evidence of damage or removal of undercoating or damage underneath, including to the radiator, frame, axles, or other parts.

 Was My Vehicle Flooded Before I Bought It?